Ritika821/Ritika821/README.md

-### 👋 I'm a Data Analyst with a base knowledge in Business Economics and Statistics.
+### 👋 I'm a Data Analyst with the core knowledge in Business Economics and Statistics.

 <img align="right"  width="400" src="https://i.pinimg.com/736x/97/d4/4b/97d44b6c72d9ee592a504e1e12d223d6.jpg">

-- 🏫 I've completed my graduation degree from St. Xavier's College of Management & Technology in **Bachelor's of Business Economics**.
+- 🏫 I've completed my graduation degree from **St. Xavier's College of Management & Technology** in **Bachelor's of Business Economics**.

-- 👀 I’m interested in creative things like *art and craft, dancing, singing etc.* and also *learning new things* to leverage my knowledge and skills.
+- 👀 I’m interested in doing creative things and also **learning new things** to leverage my knowledge and skills.

+- 🙍🏻 I'm an *enthusiastic, highly energetic and a creative person with full of paitence*.

 - 🌱 I’m currently learning **Data Analysis** and creating effective, interactive and attractive **Dashboards**.